ecrent/microservices-demo-jwt-split/README.md

-# Optimizing network traffic by reducing metadata in microservices that use JWT and GRPC - Master's Thesis Project
+# Optimizing network traffic by reducing metadata in microservices that use JWT and GRPC

 > **Note**: This is a modified version of [Google's microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)
 > extended for academic research on JWT compression optimization.
 See [ATTRIBUTION.md](ATTRIBUTION.md) for details.